Pattern-preserving optimal control problems with increasing time horizon: Optimal control problems with increasing time horizons

-\begin{rem} In Lemma~\ref{lemma:StateCOnstrainCoercivityLemmaG}, we suppose that the running cost $\ell_2$ satisfies a coercivity assumption with respect to the control variable $u$.
-Corollary \ref{lemma:StateCOnstrainCoercivityLemmaSC} shows an example of a class of optimal control problems in which also the additional intrinsic coercivity assumption {\em2.}\ with respect to $x$ is satisfied.
+\begin{rem} By assumption, the running cost $\ell_2$ satisfies a coercivity assumption with respect to the control variable $u$ (see (c) of Section \ref{sec:MainResults}).
+Corollary \ref{MT:StateConstrPatternPReserving2SC} shows an example of a class of optimal control problems in which also the additional {\em coercivity w.r.t.\ $x$} (see Theorem \ref{MT:StateConstrPatternPReserving2}) is satisfied.
+Other examples satisfying an even stronger condition are the intrinsically coercive systems (uniformly bounded systems and linear control systems in particular) discussed in Section~\ref{sec:ParticularCases}. \end{rem}